Peep, Totter, Fly

 PEEP TOTTER FLY is an interactive video installation and performance by Cheri Gaulke that revisits the artist’s 1970-80s critique of high heels.
 The installation presents gallery visitors with a wall of red high heels, available for wearing while viewing the rest of the exhibition.
 With sizes large enough for most men and women, viewers gain an experiential challenge to their ideas about high heels.
 Centered on the wall is an evocative video that depicts high heels traversing natural environments, relating the objects present in the room to live and recorded performance.

 To create the video, Gaulke and her team traveled to a variety of Los Angeles locations, braved 115-degree temperatures in Death Valley, and strutted through the stark volcanic landscape of Iceland.
-At the exhibition opening, a group of performers will activate the installation with a performance that ventures into the streets of Hollywood and back again.
+At the exhibition opening, a group of performers activated the installation with a performance that ventured into the streets of Hollywood and back again.

 During the late 1970s and early 1980s, Gaulke worked with various devices – live performance, audio, props and objects, video, and interactivity with an audience – to explore the image of women’s feet and shoes as a metaphor for mobility in society and as a critique of power relationships based on class and gender.
 With this new work she again works across media to challenge viewers to reconsider this odd custom of balancing atop a tiny spike as a signifier of eroticism.